 How will a topographic survey benefit my plan?

-It will collate information into maps, models, CAD drawings and charts to help:
+A topographical survey provides a sound foundation for your design, and information can be collated into maps, models, CAD drawings and charts to help:

-- identify natural and manmade topographic features that could indicate a need for further surveys before a scheme can obtain planning consent.
+- Identify manmade and natural topographic features that could indicate a need for further surveys before a scheme can obtain planning consent.

 Potential problems that can be highlighted by topographical surveys:

-- building too close to a retaining wall could cause a structural collapse.
+- Construction projects planned too close to a retaining wall that could cause a structural collapse.

-- discussion with a topographical surveyor about the site to decide on the level of detail required.
+- Firstly, an initial discussion is held with a topographical surveyor about the site to decide on the level of detail required.

-- experienced surveyors visit the site, set up equipment which might include cameras, GPS tools, laser scanning spot and site levels and handheld devices.
-They capture accurate measurements and other data the land surveyor needs to create accurate drawings of the survey area.
+- Experienced surveyors visit the site, and set up equipment which might include cameras, accurate GPS equipment, laser scanning spot and site levels, and handheld devices.
+This kit can capture accurate measurements and other detailed information that the land surveyors need to create accurate drawings of the survey area.

-- in the case of difficult sites to cover, for instance involving steep inclines, busy roads or collapsed structures, surveyors can undertake drone surveys which can provide photos or laser scans.
+- In the case of difficult sites to cover, for instance involving steep inclines, busy roads or collapsed structures, surveyors can undertake drone surveys that can provide photos or laser scans.
 Topographical surveyors can also gather data from external sources such as Ordnance Survey or the local authority where necessary.

-- using all this information, land survey teams can create CAD drawings according to your requirements.
-They can include 2D drawings resembling conventional maps or 3D models.
+- With this level of spatial information, land survey teams can create CAD drawings according to your requirements.
+The design team can include 2D drawings resembling conventional maps or models in three dimensions.

 Experienced topographical survey firm Arbtech Consulting Ltd, carries out surveys priced from £399+VAT, depending on the scheme’s scale and complexity.
 The majority of their work relates to residential, commercial and industrial development, mainly on urban, green and brownfield sites.
 To find out more contact Arbtech.